zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^1.9]: **Machiavelli**: The Prince

     - [Reddit discussion](https://www.reddit.com/r/PoliticalPhilosophy/comments/30bm6v/seeking_a_recommendation_for_a_good_edition_of/)
-      > **Anonymous**: There is a professor at the University of Texas at Austin named Maurizio Viroli (he used to teach at Princeton) and he's arguably the leading scholar for Machiavelli.
+      > - **Anonymous**: There is a professor at the University of Texas at Austin named Maurizio Viroli (he used to teach at Princeton) and he's arguably the leading scholar for Machiavelli.
 I checked both of his syllabi for the classes he teaches at UT Austin and he recommends the Oxford World's Classic Edition.
 It's translated by Peter Bondanella, but probably the most important thing about this translation is there is an introduction by Viroli himself.
-As someone who has studied under Viroli at the graduate level, he's definitely worth the read.\
+As someone who has studied under Viroli at the graduate level, he's definitely worth the read.
-      > **Anonymous**: Bondanella.
+      > - **Anonymous**: Bondanella.
 Includes a game changing (and accurate) translation of "si guarda al fine"- not "the end justifies the means" but rather "one must consider the final result."

 [^1.10]: **Rabelais**: Gargantua and Pantagruel